optimizely/akamai-edgeworker-starter-kit/README.md

     akamai edgeworkers activate {WORKER_ID} {ENVIRONMENT} {EDGEWORKER_VERSION}
     ```

-    `WORKER_ID`: Unique ID for your edgeworker.
+    `WORKER_ID`: Unique ID for your EdgeWorker.
 This can be obtained from the Akamai control center.
-    `ENVIRONMENT`: The environment the edgeworker is being deployed on.
+    `ENVIRONMENT`: The environment the EdgeWorker is being deployed on.
-    `EDGEWORKER_VERSION`: The custom version of the edge worker as mentioned in `bundle.json`.
+    `EDGEWORKER_VERSION`: The custom version of the EdgeWorker as mentioned in `bundle.json`.
 This should be updated on every new deployment.

 12. Enable [Advanced debug headers](https://techdocs.akamai.com/edgeworkers/docs/enable-enhanced-debug-headers) to receive debug logs in the response headers.

+## Akamai EdgeWorkers
+### Why use Akamai Edge Workers?
+ - **Innovation**: Allows development teams to freely build logic safeguarded against unwanted usage through security protections provided by Akamai.
+ - **Improved time to market**: Developers can manage Akamai and deliver their code in JavaScript without having to learn a new, propietary language.
+ - **Logic is executed close to users**: Code is sent across the world's largest distributed network, the Akamai Edge.
+ - **Decreased overhead at origin**: Allows developers to create code and not worry about internal infrastructure or increased traffic at the origin.

+### Akamai EdgeWorkers use cases
+EdgeWorkers allow you to write and deploy JavaScript functions at the edge.
+For example use cases, refer to the [EdgeWorkers documentation](https://techdocs.akamai.com/edgeworkers/docs/limitations).

+### Restrictions and Limitations
+- There are some restrictions to using EdgeWorkers.
+Read the [Akamai official documentation](https://techdocs.akamai.com/edgeworkers/docs/limitations) for the most recent product limits and resource tier limitations.